philouvb/thonny-pico/README.md

 ## Current state
 * ~~Aivar is happy with the new UI (backend switcher and firmware flasher)~~ The firmware flashing dialog will get some tweaks.
-* The general part of MicroPython support still needs some tweaks (this is being dealt with at https://github.com/thonny/thonny)
+* The under-the-hood part of MicroPython support still needs some tweaks (this is being dealt with at https://github.com/thonny/thonny)

 ### TODO
 * Define final USB VID/PID